xtuml/bridgepoint/src/org.xtuml.bp.doc/Reference/MASL/MASLConversionGuide/MASLConversionGuide.md

 3. To convert each MASL domain and MASL project to an equivalent xtUML model the ```masl2xtuml``` tool is used.
 Each of the subdirectories will be converted individually in any order using this tool and the converted projects placed in ```~/Tutorial/xtUMLprj```.
+4. The command to convert GPSWatch is ```<installation>/tools/mc/bin/masl2xtuml -p GPSWatch -o ../xtUMLprj```
-4. The command to convert HeartRateMonitor is ```<installation>/tools/mc/bin/masl2xtuml -d ./HeartRateMonitor -o ../xtUMLprj```
+5. The command to convert HeartRateMonitor is ```<installation>/tools/mc/bin/masl2xtuml -d ./HeartRateMonitor -o ../xtUMLprj```
-5. Repeat step 4 for the other MASL domains and MASL projects in the directory
+6. Repeat step 5 for the other MASL domains in the directory: Location, Tracking, and UI

 At the conclusion, the xtUMLprj directory will contain five subdirectories with names matching the five subdirectories under ```~/Tutorial/MASLsrc```.